vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/demo/normal.md

 :::

-::: tip import external style
+::: tip Import external styles

 - If you need import external style (e.g., unocss generated css file), You can add `link` tag to import it.
 Setting in you code demo's html or js block.